sdegutis/immaculatalibrary.com/site/data/snippets/2023-09-19-we-should-practice-virtue-because-the-abode-of-the-infinitely-perfect-god-will-be-our-reward.md

 ---
 published: true
+title: >-
-title: "We should practice virtue because the abode of the infinitely perfect God will be our reward"
+  We should practice virtue because the abode of the infinitely perfect God will be our reward
-archiveSlug: "sinnersguide00luis"
+archiveSlug: sinnersguide00luis
-archivePage: "96"
+archivePage: '96'
-bookSlug: "the-sinners-guide"
+bookSlug: the-sinners-guide
+tags: []
+sortOrder: 60
 ---

 > CHAPTER IX.